 🏡 A realtor seeking leads could send one to reengage prospective home buyers who started but didn’t complete a questionnaire about the type of house they’re looking for.

-👠 An ecommerce clothing brand could target female users with a message about the new bikini collection they just released, or a seasonal sale they’re running on women’s shoes.
+👠 An ecommerce clothing brand could target female users with a message about the new swimsuit collection they just released, or a seasonal sale they’re running on women’s shoes.

 🧘🏻 A meditation app could send a drip campaign of sponsored messages to new users, providing tips and checking in on their progress two, five, and ten days after they sign up.

-💅🏼 An ecommerce beauty brand could send one with a coupon code to all new subscribers a week after their first interaction.
+💅🏼 An ecommerce beauty brand could send one with a coupon code to all new users a week after their first interaction.

-💙 A nonprofit could send one to share details about their latest fundraising party, and offer subscribers early-bird access to purchase tickets.
+💙 A nonprofit organization could send one to share details about their latest fundraising party, and offer users early-bird access to purchase tickets.

-📚 An author could send one announcing the release date for their newest book, and include a link where subscribers can pre-order.
+📚 An author could send one announcing the release date for their newest book, and include a link where users can pre-order.

 How to create and send a sponsored message

-- Sign in to Facebook Ads Manager.
-Click Create Ad.
+- Sign in to Facebook Ads Manager and click Create Ad.

 - In the Consideration section, choose Messages.

-- Come up with a campaign name and click Continue.
+- Enter a campaign name and click Continue.